 This right-of-way was unknown when the Grove Farm Museum purchased 7 acres (28,000 m2) from Lihue Plantation Company and another 15 acres (61,000 m2) from William Hyde Rice Ltd. to supply a buffer from development within the area.
 Only later did the Grove Farm Museum officials discover that the right-of-way for the Lihue Plantation skilled the newly purchased plot, and restored the disused trackbed.

 If you are looking for Hawaii tourist railroads, you’ve come to the right place.
 Visiting hotels and travel websites is a standard solution for everyone.
-However, when there are so many travel website companies out there, we may confuse and hard to figure out which one to use.
+However, when there are so many travel website companies out there, we may confused and hard to figure out which one to use.

 Less worry and be sure with Tourism Company and Tourism Information Center.
 We are among the best and leading websites that provide information about hotel prices, tourist destinations, local tour guides, tips, and a lot of useful information about traveling.
 We came with a brilliant engine to show you the most competitive hotel price, flights, apartments, hostels, and rental cars all over the world.